bibi0019/someBetterDiscordtheme/README.md

 # somethingneedgithubrep
-This is a repository to upload some things need github
+Do you think this is a landing page?
+Nope! add some subdomain to go to the destination like `.../cammom.png`